mihonapp/mihon/README.md

 ## Features

 Features include:
-* Online reading from sources like Batoto, KissManga, MangaFox, [and more](https://github.com/inorichi/tachiyomi-extensions)
+* Online reading from sources such as KissManga, MangaFox, [and more](https://github.com/inorichi/tachiyomi-extensions)
 * Local reading of downloaded manga
 * Configurable reader with multiple viewers, reading directions and other settings
 * MyAnimeList, AniList, and Kitsu support